immutant/immutant.org/tutorials/logging.md

 </pre>

-Once you disable the logging subsystem, you can now provide a custom `logback.xml` as we discussed above, with one difference - the `logback.xml` needs to be in `WEB-INF/lib/` in the war file instead of simply on the application's classpath.
-So, you'll also need to put your `logback.xml` in `war-resources/WEB-INF/lib/`.
+Once you disable the logging subsystem, you can now provide a custom `logback.xml` as we discussed above, with one important difference - the `logback.xml` must reside in the war file instead of simply on the application's classpath.
+Therefore, you'll need to put your `logback.xml` in `war-resources/WEB-INF/lib/`.

 You can also still provide an alternate SLF4J implementation as we did